Miguel Cabrera Preview, Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- Cabrera has reached base via a hit in 59 games this year (of 93 played), and had multiple hits in 16 of those games.
+- Cabrera has reached base via a hit in 59 games this season (of 94 played), and had multiple hits in 16 of those games.

-- In 23.7% of his games this year, Cabrera has had at least one RBI.
-He's picked up more than one in 7.5% and driven in three or more of his team's runs in two contests.
+- Cabrera has driven in a run in 22 games this year (23.4%), including seven games with more than one RBI (7.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.